hel-repo/hel/README.rst

 - ``$ $VENV/bin/pip install -e .``
 - ``$ $VENV/bin/pserve development.ini``

-This will setup and run local copy of hel. http://127.0.0.1:6543/
+This will set up and run a local copy of hel. http://127.0.0.1:6543/

 Testing